 Each performer chooses 3-5 names of victims of the 2019-2020 COVID-19 pandemic, repeating them somewhat in the manner of a litany, throughout the piece.
 The effect is equivalent to a musical memorial wall, viewed at a distance; individual names may not always be discerned clearly.
 Intone the names on the pitches indicated, somewhat in the manner of a plainchant, using the natural spoken rhythm of the names.
 For example, one possible realization is shown below:

 A non-exhaustive list of names of those of who have died from the COVID-19 epidemic can be found here.
 Singers are encouraged to add names of their own choosing, including those whom they may have known.Do not change pitches in the middle of a name, even when the guide track has moved to the next pitch.
 Instead, complete the name on the current pitch, and move to the new pitch on the next name.
 This will result in staggering of pitches and a deliberately blurry texture.

 Breathe as necessary, but stagger breaths within each section of the chorus.
-Vibrato should be kept to a minimum.
+Vibrato should be kept to a minimum where possible.
 Dynamics generally follow register.
 Tenors may need to use light head voice or falsetto in some passages.
 In general, performance style should be closer to chant or early polyphony, as opposed to Romantic practice.

 Notes on Tuning